Tyrone Taylor Preview, Player Props: Brewers vs. Rangers

-The Milwaukee Brewers, including Tyrone Taylor (.300 on-base percentage in past 10 games, 92 points above season-long percentage), take on starter Andrew Heaney and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+The Milwaukee Brewers, including Tyrone Taylor and his .563 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-In his last game, he had two hits (going 2-for-3) against the Dodgers.
+In his most recent appearance, he went 1-for-4 with a double against the Rangers.

 Tyrone Taylor Game Info & Props vs. the Rangers